What are cobots?

 The growth of cobots

 Cobots are the fastest growing segment in industrial automation.
-According to data released by the Robotic Industries Association (RIA), by 2025 their numbers are expected to increase tenfold and they will account for 34% of all industrial robot sales.
+The collaborative robot market is expected to grow by 20% per year until 2028, according to the report Collaborative Robot Market – 2024 by Interact Analysis.
 Daniel Frisch, sales manager at Universal Robots, one of the main manufacturers, says that cobots are increasingly affordable and are drastically reducing the automation barrier, reaching areas hitherto considered complex or costly.

-The International Robotics Federation (IRF) calculates that in 2019 there will be 2.6 million robots in operation, most of them in the automotive, electronics, chemical and plastics industries.
+The International Robotics Federation (IRF) The International Federation of Robotics (IFR) estimates that the installation of robots will grow exponentially.
 The market demands more and more products tailored to meet customer requirements.
 This is where cobots become great allies, since one of their main virtues is that they can manufacture short series of numerous parts.